w4devInc/w4-post-list/readme.txt

 == Upgrade Notice ==
+= 2.2.0 =
+* New: Add a list to content editor using Gutenberg block editor.
 = 2.1.7 =
 * Fixed: Using 0 for Post author to restrict posts from current user wasn't working = 2.1.6 =